drachrist/tiktok-research-tools/README.md

 Most social media research tends to focus on keywords and hashtags as the only metrics for locating appropriate content, with engagement metrics serving occasionally serving as a filter.
 But This vastly underestimates the flexibility provided by the TikTok Research API.
 This tool provides a point-and-click interface for the full range of TikTok Research API endpoints, making systematic data collection accessible to researchers without extensive programming experience.
 Features include:

-* Accessing video metadata such as AIGC tags, voice-to-text auto-transcription, music ID and other aspects unique to TikTOk.
+* Accessing video metadata such as AIGC tags, voice-to-text auto-transcription, music ID and other aspects unique to TikTok.
 * Accessing comment data, including reply structures that allow recreation of comment threads
 * Accessing TikTok shop data, including item IDs, item descriptions and item reviews